oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 type: conversion
 ---

 [Security Assertion Markup Language]( https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), more commonly known as SAML, is an open standard for exchanging authentication and authorization data between parties.
 Most commonly these parties are an [Identity Provider]( https://en.wikipedia.org/wiki/Identity_provider_(SAML)) and a [Service Provider]( https://en.wikipedia.org/wiki/Service_provider_(SAML)).
-The primary use case for SAML has typically been to provide single sign on (SSO) for users to applications within an enterprise/workforce environment.
+The primary use case for SAML has typically been to provide single sign-on (SSO) for users to applications within an enterprise/workforce environment.

-Up until the past few years, SAML was considered the industry standard, and proven workhorse, for passing an authenticated user into applications while allowing these applications to defer authentication to a centralized identity solution.
+Up until the past few years, SAML was considered the industry standard—and proven workhorse—for passing an authenticated user into applications while allowing these applications to defer authentication to a centralized identity solution.
 However, with the introduction of [OpenID Connect]( https://en.wikipedia.org/wiki/OpenID_Connect), which is an authentication layer built on top of [OAuth2]( https://en.wikipedia.org/wiki/OAuth#OAuth_2.0), SAML has become outdated.
 Furthermore, every year seems to bring new issues with SAML – in the form of newly discovered exploits – which is giving it a reputation of not being the most secure option.
-That being said, SAML is still considered a relevant option for single sign on and there are still requirements for developers to support it in modern environments.
+That being said, SAML is still considered a relevant option for single sign-on and there are still requirements for developers to support it in modern environments.
 If OpenID Connect is not an option, and SAML is a requirement, this blog will cover a simple approach to add SAML 2.0 support to an ASP .NET Core 3.1 application so that it can accept authenticated users from an Identity Provider and track that users authenticated state within the .NET middleware.

 ## Prerequisites

 Install [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)

-Install and Editor/IDE such as [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio](https://visualstudio.microsoft.com/)
+Install an Editor/IDE such as [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio](https://visualstudio.microsoft.com/)

 Learn about [Basic SAML Concepts](https://developer.okta.com/docs/concepts/saml/)

 ## Getting Started

 First, create an application to function as a SAML Service Provider.
-Open a **command shell**, `cd` to a preferred directory to create the project in, and enter the following command:
+Open a **command shell**, `cd` to a preferred directory to create the project in and enter the following command:

 ```sh
 dotnet new webapp -o Okta_SAML_Example
 ```

-This command will create a new web app from template and put it in a directory called Okta_SAML_Example.
+This command will create a new web app from a template and put it in a directory called Okta_SAML_Example.

-If this is your first-time using .NET core, you may need to trust the development certificate.
+If this is your first-time using .NET Core, you may need to trust the development certificate.
 To do this, use the following command and enter your admin password if prompted:

 ```sh
 dotnet dev-certs https –trust